ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2024-02-14-Has-capitalism-doomed-humanity.md

 ---
 layout: post
-title: Has capitalism and technology doomed humanity?
+title: Have capitalism and technology doomed humanity?
 Unpacking the positives and negatives of tech, innovation and our future
 type: insights
 ---